-GDPR requires companies that process large amounts of data to hire dedicated personnel to manage all aspects of GDPR compliance.
-The Data Protection Officer (DPO) is expected to be in addition to any current IT or data security personnel working for the company and is the point person in terms of compliance and liability for GDPR.
+The GDPR requires companies that process large amounts of data to hire dedicated personnel to manage all aspects of GDPR compliance.
+The Data Protection Officer (DPO) is expected to be in addition to any current IT or data security personnel working for the company and is the point person for GDPR compliance and liability.

 Will this really affect American companies?
 How will it be enforced?